robwierzbowski/modern-js/README.md

 - Vite is a lot closer to Webpack than I thought it would be.
 Plenty of magic going on under the hood.
 - A main goal with this repo will be to set it up to output the most modern built files possible, avoiding transpilation of any 2020+ browser acceptable code.
 No auto default imports, preferably ES module imports w/out concatenation, dynamic imports, native async/await, etc.
+- Vite uses rollup and rollup plugins under the hood!
+Finally my boi rollup in the spotlight 🙌🏼

 ##### Babel vs EsBuild vs SWC ✅